 Dogs on the métro

-A pilot project is underway to allow dogs in the métro under certain conditions.
+The pilot project continues to allow dogs in the métro under certain conditions.
 They are not allowed on buses or paratransit vehicles.

 Riding the métro with your dog

 - Dogs may only be brought into the métro